Glucose Tolerance Test

 To start the test, your healthcare provider will draw your blood to check your blood

-glucose level.
-Then you will drink a liquid rich in glucose, or sugar.
+sugar (glucose) level.
+Then you will drink a liquid with a lot of glucose.
 Your healthcare

 provider will draw your blood every hour for the next 2 to 3 hours to check your blood

 glucose.
-This will help determine your risk for diabetes, prediabetes, or gestational
+This will help assess your risk for diabetes, prediabetes, or gestational

 diabetes.
 It will also help diagnose diabetes.